A New Plan to End the HIV Epidemic in the United States

 I encourage you to read more about the federal response to ending the epidemic by reviewing the editorial “Ending the HIV Epidemic: A Plan for the United States,” published in the Journal of the American Medical Association and available online here.

-Scientific breakthroughs, such as the discovery of medications known as antiretroviral therapies (ART) have allowed people with HIV (PWH) to live healthier, longer lives.
-Robust clinical studies have shown that PWH who take ART as prescribed and achieve and maintain viral suppression stay healthy and do not sexually transmit HIV to their partners, a principle known as Undetectable = Untransmittable3 or U = U. This modality provides additional incentives for PWH to begin and stay on ART.
-U = U bridges biomedical science with behavioral and social science by removing the fear and guilt that PWH feel about potentially harming a sexual partner.
-It also relieves the self-imposed and external stigma that many PWH face.
+Scientific breakthroughs, such as the discovery of medications known as antiretroviral therapies (ART) have allowed people with HIV to live healthier, longer lives.
+Robust clinical studies have shown that people with HIV who take ART as prescribed and achieve and maintain viral suppression stay healthy and do not sexually transmit HIV to their partners, a principle known as Undetectable = Untransmittable3 or U = U. This modality provides additional incentives for people with HIV to begin and stay on ART.
+U = U bridges biomedical science with behavioral and social science by removing the fear and guilt that people with HIV feel about potentially harming a sexual partner.
+It also relieves the self-imposed and external stigma that many people with HIV face.

 Research also has led to the development of preexposure prophylaxis (PrEP), which prevents infection in people at risk of acquiring HIV.
 Scaling up the availability, distribution, and adherence to PrEP will be critical in reducing new infections.